Key considerations for enhanced risk reporting

 Before making any changes to your current reporting systems and processes, try to gather up-to-date information about the concerns of board members – both individually and as a group.
 Are there any preferences as to how and when this information is presented?

-Disseminating a reporting schedule can help address concerns and promote engagement from board members so they can prepare for upcoming reports.
+Disseminating a reporting schedule can help address concerns and promote engagement from board members so they can prepare for upcoming reports and be ahead of the game.

 Remember that the board is a group of individuals with different interests and concerns.
 The group is also likely to change over time.
-So, while it is important to maintain consistency of output, you also need to build some manoeuvre room into your reports to capture any change of focus in the future.
+So, while it is important to maintain consistency of output, you also need to build some room for manoeuvre into your reports to capture any changes of focus into the future.

 2) Keep it consistent, clear and concise